-If the parent of a student enrolled in Brazos ISD or is seeking to be enrolled in the Brazos does not provide consent for the student's full individual and initial evaluation, or the parent fails to respond to a request to provide consent, Brazos ISD may, but is not required to, pursue the initial evaluation of child bv utilizing the procedural safeguards Brazos ISD will use reasonable efforts to obtain parental consent.
-Brazos ISD will also document its efforts to obtain parental consent, and maintain such documentation in the student's special education file.
+If the parent of a student enrolled in BRAZOS ISD or is seeking to be enrolled in the District does not provide consent for the student's full individual and initial evaluation, or the parent fails to respond to a request to provide consent, BRAZOS ISD may, but is not required to, pursue the initial evaluation of the child by utilizing the procedural safeguards under IDEA.
+BRAZOS ISD will use reasonable efforts to obtain parental consent.
+BRAZOS ISD will also document its efforts to obtain parental consent, and maintain such documentation in the student's special education file.
 The level of effort shall be appropriate to the situation.
-The actions of Brazos ISD when seeking parental consent will reflect genuine effort and will include more than one effort or means.
-If the parent or guardian does not provide consent for the student's full individual and initial evaluation after the Brazos has requested and sought to obtain such consent, the Brazos does not violate its Child Find and FAPE obligations to the student, if the Brazos declines to pursue the evaluation under these circumstances by requesting a due process hearing to override the parent's lack of consent.
-129
+The actions of BRAZOS ISD when seeking parental consent will reflect genuine effort and will include more than one effort or means.
+If the parent or guardian does not provide consent for the student's full individual and initial evaluation after the District has requested and sought to obtain such consent, the District does not violate its Child Find and FAPE obligations to the student, if the District declines to pursue the evaluation under these circumstances by requesting a due process hearing to override the parent's lack of consent.
+119

-The Brazos ISD shall obtain informed consent from the parent or guardian of a student before the initial provision of special education and related services to the student.
-Brazos ISD will not construe consent for initial evaluation as consent for initial provision of special education and related services.
-The Brazos ISD shall make reasonable efforts to obtain informed consent from the parent or guardian for the initial provision of special education and related services; however, if the parent or guardian fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, Brazos ISD cannot seek to override the parent's refusal to consent to the initial provision of special education and related services to the student.
-If the parent does not provide informed written consent for the initial provision of special education and related services, Brazos ISD will not be considered to be in violation of the requirement to make FAPE available to the student because of the failure to provide the student with the special education and related services for which the parent refuses to or fails to provide consent.
-Brazos ISD is also not required to convene an ARD committee meeting or develop an IEP for the student.
+The BRAZOS ISD shall obtain informed consent from the parent or guardian of a student before the initial provision of special education and related services to the student.
+BRAZOS ISD will not construe consent for initial evaluation as consent for initial provision of special education and related services.
+The SPECIAL EDUCATION DEPT shall make reasonable efforts to obtain informed consent from the parent or guardian for the initial provision of special education and related services; however, if the parent or guardian fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, BRAZOS ISD cannot seek to override the parent's refusal to consent to the initial provision of special education and related services to the student.
+If the parent does not provide informed written consent for the initial provision of special education and related services, BRAZOS ISD will not be considered to be in violation of the requirement to make FAPE available to the student because of the failure to provide the student with the special education and related services for which the parent refuses to or fails to provide consent.
+BRAZOS ISD is also not required to convene an ARD committee meeting or develop an IEP for the student.
+120